Linux Foundation: Patent Commons Project

 The patent commons consists of all patented software which has been made available to the open source community.
 For software to be considered to be in the commons the patent owner must guarantee that developers will not be sued for infringement, though there may be some restrictions on the use of the patented code.
 The concept was first given substance by Red Hat in 2001 when it published its Patent Promise.

 The Patent Commons Project was launched on November 15, 2005, by the Open Source Development Labs (OSDL).
 The core of the project is an online patent commons reference library aggregating and documenting information about patent-related pledges and other legal solutions directed at the open-source software community.
 As of 2015, the project listed 53 patents.

-Projects

-Linux Foundation Projects (originally "Collaborative Projects") are independently funded software projects that harness the power of collaborative development to fuel innovation across industries and ecosystems.
-More than 500 companies and thousands of developers from around the world contribute to these open source software projects.